Camp Mystic: History

 The camp paused operations during World War II from 1943 to 1945, when it functioned as a rest and relaxation site for soldiers, offering two six-week sessions.
 Following the war, the camp began offering two sessions each summer.

-Inez and Frank Harrison, affectionately called "Iney and Frank," were brought to Mystic in December 1948 by then-owner Agnes "Ag" Stacy.
+Inez "Iney" and Frank Harrison were brought to Mystic in December 1948 by then-owner Agnes "Ag" Stacy.
 They were directors of Mystic from 1948 until their retirement in 1987.

-The camp was impacted by flooding from the Guadalupe river in 1978, with a program director later recounting hauling over 100 campers in station wagons to higher ground with other staff in the dead of night.
+In 1978, the camp was impacted by flooding from the Guadalupe River.
+A program director later recalled that staff transported more than 100 campers by station wagon to higher ground during the night.
 The camp also faced flooding again in 1984.